sarahwolf32/DCGAN-for-MNIST/README.md

 ## Train Your Own

-If you want to tweak this code and train your own version from scratch, you will need to:
+If you want to tweak this code and train your own version from scratch, you can find the main code in trainer/task.py.
+To train, you will need to:

 1. Download the MNIST data [here](https://storage.googleapis.com/gan-training-207705-public-bucket/mnist.npz).
 2. cd into the project directory